go+and+bring

 New idioms dictionary

-• 95bring full circle — bring (someone) full circle come/go/turn full circle if something or someone has come full circle after changing a lot, they are now the same as they were at the beginning.
+• 95bring someone full circle — bring (someone) full circle come/go/turn full circle if something or someone has come full circle after changing a lot, they are now the same as they were at the beginning.
 The poem brings us full circle, and leaves us with an image of the… …

 New idioms dictionary